 Some head and neck tumors can be treated without surgery, but when surgery is required, Mount Sinai’s Head and Neck Surgical Center is highly skilled at using advanced, minimally invasive techniques to remove tumors of the larynx, pharynx, thyroid, parathyroid and skull base, while preserving voice and swallowing capabilities.

 Using an endoscope — a thin, lighted instrument — inserted into your nose, your doctor peers into your body through the eye piece.
 Much like a telescope with a wide angle lens, the endoscope beams light into different parts of your nose and sinus cavity, allowing your doctor to search for tumors.
 Surgical instruments are then used along with the endoscope to remove the tumors without cutting through the skin.
 Your doctor can also use robotic surgery to gain access to difficult areas.

 Skull-base tumors can also be removed through minimally invasive and endoscopic techniques.
 Our skull-base surgeons are experts in resecting (removing) head and neck tumors without creating facial incisions.

 Mount Sinai also use minimally invasive techniques to remove thyroid and parathyroid tumors through incisions often less than one-inch long.
 We can perform these procedures using local anesthesia, enabling our patients to go home that very day.

 We Can Help

-U.S. News & World Report ranks The Mount Sinai Medical Center among the top 20 hospitals in the United States for the treatment of ear, nose, and throat diseases.
+U.S. News & World Report ranks The Mount Sinai Health System among the top 20 hospitals in the United States for the treatment of ear, nose, and throat diseases.
 Our Minimally Invasive and Robotic Surgical Center has considerable experience in treating cancers of the head and neck.
 Please call us at 212-241-9410 to schedule an appointment.
 We are conveniently located on the Upper East Side of New York City.

 Mount Sinai offers a sound sleep solution without a mask or open surgery.
 View NY1 video